 (#2051)A STA that has updated a NAV(#7491) as a result of the reception of an RTS may reset its

 (#7491)NAV(s) as follows.
-After the NAV(#7491) update for a duration of TDMG-CTS +2×SIFS, where

-TDMG-CTS is the duration of a DMG CTS frame(#2058) , the STA shall monitor the channel to determine if a preamble or carrier detect event has occurred.
+After the NAV(#7491) update for a duration of NAVTimeout period (10.3.2.4 Setting and resetting the NAV), the STA shall monitor the channel to determine if a PHY-RXSTART.indication primitive is received from the PHY.
 If such an event has not occurred during this time period, then the STA may reset to 0 any NAV(#7491)(#5463) whose NAV_RTSCANCELABLE value is true.(#5464)

 Discussion:

 The definition of the PHY-RXEND.indication define it to be the end of the PSDU (8.3.5.14.1).
 That should mean that it should be generated when the last bit of data is received.
 However, throughout the draft, the PHY-RXEND.indication is used as the end of on-air transmission, as the determined by the receiving STA.
 In most PHY clauses the distance between the PHY-RXEND.indication and the end of on air is negligible.
 However, in DMG PHY the distance can be up to ~50usec, which is much longer from the SIFS (3usec) interval which is started according to this primitive.
 We therefore propose to change the definition of the PHY-RXEND.indication and to change the receive procedure with the PHY_RXEND.inidication moved to the end of the packet.